Born Rule and Logical Inference in Quantum Mechanics: Quantum Extension

 Since the eigenvalues of the projectors are either 1 or 0, the eigenvalues can be seen as the truth values, and hence every projector can be thought of as a proposition.

-Analogously to $A|B$ in the preceding section, let us now introduce $P|Q\in\R$ as the degree of the plausibility for the proposition $P$, given $Q$ is true.
-We suppose that $P|Q$ are well-defined for all the pairs of the projectors, even for those which do not necessarily commute.
+Analogously to $A|B$ in the preceding section, let us now introduce $P|Q $ as the degree of the plausibility for the proposition $P$, given $Q$ is true.
+We suppose that $P|Q$ are bounded as $\textit{\texttt{F}}\le P|Q \le \textit{\texttt{T}}$ and well-defined for all the pairs of the projectors, even for those which do not necessarily commute.